Meta description is to CTR what Robin is to Batman.

-Every page on your website is there for a different purpose, and so should be its meta descriptions.
+Every page on your website is there for a different purpose, and so should be its meta description.

-If you think you need to use the same meta desc on another page, probably you should merge the two pages together or avoid writing for one of the pages.
+If you think you need to use the same meta description on another page, probably you should merge the two pages together or avoid writing for one of the pages.

-While duplicate meta descriptions won’t impact your SEO directly, they can confuse the users in case they are making internal site search.
+While duplicate meta description won’t impact your SEO directly, they can confuse the users in case they are making internal site search.

 7. Update meta descriptions of older content